-As North America’s Big Kahuna, Whistler Blackcomb has no shortage of satisfyingly steep terrain for advanced and expert skiers and riders to sink their edges into.
+As North America’s biggest ski area, Whistler Blackcomb has no shortage of satisfyingly steep terrain for advanced and expert skiers and riders to sink their edges into.
 To be more exact, seasoned schussers have about 2,200-plus acres of challenging terrain to explore at Whistler Blackcomb, out of 8,171 total acres.
 That’s more black and double-black terrain than the entirety of many large ski resorts.

 The options for steep-seekers on Whistler Blackcomb seem endless, but there are several legendary runs you don’t want to miss.
 Additionally, the amount of precipitous terrain available on a Whistler ski vacation increases 50 fold when you consider the 432,000 acres in Whistler Heli-skiing’s tenure.

 To help you experience Whistler Blackcomb’s standout steeps, we comprised a list of the best of the best with the help of our local contacts in Whistler and our Mountain Travel Experts.